illinois-ceesd/mirgecom/doc/model/fluid.rst

-*MIRGE-Com* provides capabilities for solving the compressible Navier-Stokes equations for viscous flows and the :ref:`Euler equations<euler-eqns>` equations for inviscid flows of reactive fluid mixtures. *MIRGE-Com* supports reactive fluid mixtures with a number of mixture species $N_s$ on unstructured meshes and :ref:`discretizes the equations in a Discontinuous Galerkin setting<disc-strat>`.
+*MIRGE-Com* provides capabilities for solving the compressible Navier-Stokes equations for viscous flows and the :ref:`Euler equations<euler-eqns>` equations for inviscid flows of reactive fluid mixtures. *MIRGE-Com* supports reactive fluid mixtures with a number of mixture species $N_s$ on unstructured meshes of 1, 2, and 3-dimensional domains $\Omega$, and :ref:`discretizes the equations in a Discontinuous Galerkin setting<disc-strat>`.

 The formulation presented here follows [Ihme_2014]_ and [Cook_2009]_.
 Unless otherwise noted, Einstein summation convention is used throughout the following sections.
 The